133spider/AQLite/README.md

 1. Go here: https://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager04.html
 2. Edit Location > Add Location
-3. Put the location of the AQLite folder
+3. Put the location of AQLite

 **APPLE/MAC USERS**: "Browse for files" & "Browse for folder" do NOT work on MAC Computers.
 You have to manually enter the AQLite folder directory.